By: Macy Janine Pamaranglas – Art in Tanzania Intern

 Conclusion

-In conclusion, climate action should be prioritized both in the public and private spheres, and it is essential to do so because it negatively impacts the environment as a whole and affects our human rights.
-It is not merely about protecting the present generation but also preserving the future generations.
-Let us save our Mother Earth before it’s too late!
+In conclusion, climate action should be prioritised in both the public and private spheres, as it is essential to do so because it hurts the environment as a whole and affects our human rights.
+It is not merely about protecting the present generation, but also about preserving future generations.
+Let us save Mother Earth before it’s too late!

 Sources